menu

 Mission Hills East is an urban neighborhood (based on population density) located in San Diego, California.

 Mission Hills East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Mission Hills East neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Mission Hills East neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics